 With Ryte’s Search Success, you can easily identify keyword cannibalisations and get the information you need to fix them.

 Keyword cannibalization describes the phenomenon when several subpages of a website rank for the same keyword, meaning that you “cannibalize” your own URLs.
 User signals such as CTR, links, and conversions are therefore divided between two or more pages.

 If you have keyword cannibalization on your website, you are not showing Google the full extent of your knowledge for a topic or search query.
 Google has to weigh up your URLs and decide which one fits the respective query best.
 This means that a less important URL might rank highly, and users could end up looking at a page that does not contain the information you want them to see, for example a page containing outdated information.

 The consequences of keyword cannibalization include reduced website traffic, lower conversion rates, fluctuating SERP rankings, and ultimately lost revenue.
-It affects your SEO as well as your website visitors - multiple pages ranking for the same term does not create a good user experience.

 Keyword cannibalization has many possible causes, all of which can be easily avoided.

 Identical titles and descriptions: You may think that you have a better chance of ranking for a certain keyword if all of your pages use this keyword as a title, and if they have the same meta description.
 However, although your chances of ranking for the focus keyword will increase, it’s likely that a lot of your pages will rank for this keyword, causing keyword cannibalization.
 Pages with identical titles and descriptions also make it difficult for Google to judge which page is most relevant.

 Similar content: You have probably heard that duplicate content has a negative impact on SEO because the search engines don’t know which URL to index.
 The problem is the same if the content on two URLs is similar - it’s still difficult for the search engines to know which page to rank more highly, and Google may end up ranking more than one page.